-Processing Fees
+Fees

-Non-degree Special Students admitted to UoPeople as a Non-degree Special Student in the Division of Continuing Education will be required to pay an Examination Processing Fee of \$100 per course for every final exam taken.
-Applicants may be eligible to apply for financial assistance for the Examination Processing Fees for ENGL 0101 English Composition 1 and MATH 0101 Developmental Algebra and should contact the Scholarship Office at scholarships@uopeople.edu for further information.
+Non-degree Special Students admitted to UoPeople as a Non-degree Special Student in the Division of Continuing Education will be required to pay an Examination Processing Fee of \$100 per course for every course taken.
+Applicants may be eligible to apply for financial assistance for the Examination Processing Fees for ENGL 0101 English Composition 1 and MATH 0101 Developmental Algebra by contacting the Scholarship Office at scholarships@uopeople.edu.
 Financial assistance will not be available for other coursework taken as NDSS.